workadventure/workadventure/docs/map-building/tiled-editor/publish/wa-hosted.md

 Now for every change you only just have to commit and push all your changes !
 Just wait a few minutes, and your map will be propagated automatically on your server.

 :::info
 Your settings have been saved in a `.env` file (except the map storage API key that was saved in the `.env.secret` file).
-Should you need to change them, you can edit these files.
+If you need to change them, you can edit these files.
 :::

 ## Understanding what is happening